-On the Windows 7 operating system, you can use recovery media to restore the computer to the factory default settings only.
-You can use recovery media to put the computer in an operational state after all other methods of recovery have failed.
+On the Windows 7 operating system operating system, you can use recovery media to restore the computer to the factory default settings only.

 Attention: When you use recovery media to restore the computer to the factory default settings, all the files currently on the hard disk drive will be deleted and replaced by the factory default settings.